abhijeet-13/Twitter_Trend_Analysis/README.md

 # Twitter Trend Analysis
-[Influencer detection on Twitter and real-time current trend analysis using twitter4j and Spark]
+Influencer-detection on Twitter and real-time Current Trend-Analysis using twitter4j and Spark

 This work was done as part of the final project in a course on Big-Data Analytics at the University of Texas at Dallas, by the following contributors:
 - Abhijeet Singh (Email: axs175531 [AT] utdallas.edu)